by Charles Dickens

-Pip and Joe are the best of friends, chilling on the marshes and keeping each other safe from Mrs. Joe's temper tantrums.
+Six-year-old Pip and his blacksmith brother-in-law Joe are the best of friends, chilling on the marshes and keeping each other safe from Mrs. Joe's temper tantrums.
 They go on field trips together on Sundays, and at night they have a bread and butter eating contest.
-And then Pip meets a convict.
-In a graveyard.
-Pip helps the convict by stealing food from his sister.
-When Pip finally tells Joe about this, Joe is shocked at Pip’s behavior.
-If Pip can steal, what else will he do?
-Oh, just you wait and see.
-Pip rides the guilt train, and is spooked by the memory of the escaped convict.
+And then two things happen to set us up for some short- and long-term conflict: Pip meets (and helps) a convict, and Pip gets invited to play at the house of resident rich, crazy lady, Miss Havisham.

-Pip is invited to go "play" at the house of a wealthy lady and her niece.
-He is scorned, mocked, and treated like a dog, what fun!
-Despite her supreme snobbishness, six year-old Pip falls head over heels for the little girl (whose name is Estella).
-She makes fun of his "thick boots" and "coarse hands," and Pip is suddenly angry at Joe for not having raised him to be a more genteel young man.
+At Miss Havisham's, Pip is scorned, mocked, and treated like a dog, what fun!
+Still, little Pip falls head over heels for Miss Havisham's little "niece," Estella.
+She makes fun of his "thick boots" and "coarse hands," so Pip obviously decides that he needs to become a gentleman, stat.

-On his 23rd birthday, Pip's benefactor arrives in the midst of a storm late one night.
-His benefactor is none other than the convict himself.
-This means that Pip has not been financed and supported by Miss Havisham, and that he is not destined and designed for Estella after all.
-His fortune is born out of money earned by an exiled convict.
-All this time Pip thought he was finally being welcomed into society’s arms when, in reality, his fate was being sewn tighter and tighter to that of a law-breaking criminal.
-What’s worse is that Pip’s benefactor is here to stay.
+On his 23rd birthday, Pip's benefactor unexpectedly arrives.
+It is … the convict!
+This means that Pip has not been financed and supported by Miss Havisham, and that he's not destined for Estella after all.
+His fortune is born out of money earned by an exiled convict—who's acting like he's here to stay.

-After Magwitch dies in jail, Pip in turn becomes very sick, almost to the point of no return.
-Joe nurses him back to health, but leaves when Pip has gained his strength once more.
+After Magwitch dies in jail, Pip gets really sick.
+Joe nurses him back to health, but leaves when Pip recovers.
 Pip returns home to the marshes to find Joe and Biddy on their wedding day.
-He begs their forgiveness, eats some cake, and then moves to Egypt for eleven years.
+He begs their forgiveness, eats some cake, and then moves to Egypt.

 When Pip returns home after eleven years, he finds a mini Pip sitting by the fire with Joe.
-Mini-Pip really looks like big Pip did when he was a munchkin.
 Pip becomes enamored with the idea of being Uncle Pip.
-Pip also sees Estella, but there are two different stories about that.
-The main thing is that there is resolution with Estella, and Pip's self-destructive, family-ignoring ways are far behind him.
+Pip also sees Estella, and he either (1) marries her, or (2) never sees her again.
+Either way, there's resolution, and we know that Pip's self-destructive, family-ignoring ways are far behind him.